-- 11.9.1 A person holding office as a Governor shall immediately cease to do so if: - 11.9.1.1 they resign by notice in writing to the Chairman; - 11.9.1.2 they fail to attend half of the Council of Governor meetings in any financial year, unless the other Governors are satisfied that: - 11.9.1.2.1 the absences were due to reasonable causes; and - 11.9.1.2.2 they will start attending meetings of the trust again within such a period as the Council of Governors consider reasonable,
+11.9.1 A person holding office as a Governor shall immediately cease to do so if:

-- 11.9.1.3 in the case of an elected Governor, they cease to be a member of the constituency or class of the constituency by whom they were elected. - 11.9.1.4 in the case of an appointed Stakeholder Governor the appointing organisation terminates their appointment; - 11.9.1.5 without good reason they have failed to undertake any training which the Council of Governors or trust requires Governors to undertake; - 11.9.1.6 they have failed to sign and deliver to the Foundation Trust Office a statement in the form required by the Council of Governors confirming acceptance of the code of conduct for Governors; - 11.9.1.7 they refuse to sign the declaration form that they are a member of one of the public constituencies or one of the classes of the staff constituency as the case may be and are not prevented from being a member of the Council of Governors; - 11.9.1.8 their name has been placed on a register of Schedule 1 offenders pursuant to the Sex Offences Act 2003 and/or the Children and Young Persons Act 1933 and the conviction is not spent under the Rehabilitation of Offenders Act 1974; - 11.9.1.9 they are removed from the Council of Governors by a resolution approved by two-thirds majority of the remaining Governors on the grounds that: - 11.9.1.9.1 they have committed a serious breach of the code of conduct, or: - 11.9.1.9.2 they have acted in a manner detrimental to the interests of the trust; and, - 11.9.1.9.3 the Council of Governors considers that it is not in the best interests of the trust for them to continue as a Governor. - 11.10 Vacancies amongst Governors - 11.10.1 Where a vacancy arises on the Council of Governors for any reason other than expiry of term of office, the following provisions will apply:
+- 11.9.1.1 they resign by notice in writing to the Chairman; - 11.9.1.2 they fail to attend half of the Council of Governor meetings in any financial year, unless the other Governors are satisfied that: - 11.9.1.2.1 the absences were due to reasonable causes; and - 11.9.1.2.2 they will start attending meetings of the Trust again within such a period as the Council of Governors consider reasonable, - 11.9.1.3 in the case of an elected Governor, they cease to be a member of the constituency or class of the constituency by whom they were elected. - 11.9.1.4 in the case of an appointed Stakeholder Governor the appointing organisation terminates their appointment; - 11.9.1.5 without good reason they have failed to undertake any training which the Council of Governors or Trust requires Governors to undertake; - 11.9.1.6 they have failed to sign and deliver to the Foundation Trust Office a statement in the form required by the Council of Governors confirming acceptance of the code of conduct for Governors; - 11.9.1.7 they refuse to sign the declaration form that they are a member of one of the public constituencies or one of the classes of the staff constituency as the case may be and are not prevented from being a member of the Council of Governors; - 11.9.1.8 their name has been placed on a register of Schedule 1 offenders pursuant to the Sex Offences Act 2003 and/or the Children and Young Persons Act 1933 and the conviction is not spent under the Rehabilitation of Offenders Act 1974; - 11.9.1.9 they are removed from the Council of Governors by a resolution approved by a majority of 75% (of the remaining Governors) at a quorate meeting of the Council of Governors .
+The Governor would be permitted to address the Council of Governors in person if they wish to do so but must withdraw from the discussion, decision and voting on the resolution.
+The Council of Governors would consider a resolution to remove a Governor on the grounds that: